 Health and Safety procedures must be applied appropriately, in all circumstances, and at all times.
 Importantly, employers and employees must not adopt a relaxed attitude over time, and begin taking shortcuts, or ignoring procedure entirely.
 This can lead to disastrous consequences.

-In a recent example, a trucking company overloaded a truck and failed to weigh it.
-The truck tipped over, killing the driver.
+In a recent example, a glass production company loaded a trolley and failed to properly balance its contents.
+The trolley tipped over, seriously injuring the worker.

-Clearly, weighing the vehicle was a procedure that was normally followed, but the failure to do so in this case led to a tragic outcome.
+Loading the trolley in a safe way was a procedure that was normally followed, but the failure to do so in this case led to an unfortunate outcome.

 6. Failing to supervise when required…